gcocatre/caudec/README.md

 `sudo ./install.sh [ --prefix=/some/custom/path ]`

-That script will install caudec in /usr/local by default, or in the directory specified with --prefix.
-A default configuration file will be installed as /etc/caudecrc, or ~/.caudecrc.
-An additional 'decaude' link will be installed alongside caudec, which is equivalent to 'caudec -d' (for decoding).
+That script will install caudec in `/usr/local` by default, or in the directory specified with --prefix.
+A default configuration file will be installed as `/etc/caudecrc`, or `~/.caudecrc`.
+An additional `decaude` link will be installed alongside caudec, which is equivalent to `caudec -d` (for decoding).

 ## Usage